Lexus RX SUV - MPG, running costs & CO2

 There’s now just one version of the Lexus RX and RX L: the 450h hybrid.
-Being a big, heavy SUV, fuel economy isn’t mind-blowing, although the 450h returns better figures than most rivals.
-The RX 450h also sits in lower company-car tax bracket than most full-size SUVs.
+Being a big, heavy SUV, fuel economy isn’t mind-blowing, although the 450h returns better figures than some rivals.
+However, its CO2 emissions aren't low enough to qualify for the company-car tax bands likely to appeal to business drivers.

 Lexus RX MPG & CO2

-Despite a large 3.5-litre V6 petrol engine in the hybrid RX 450h model, it has better fuel economy than you might expect, returning up to 48.7mpg according to the latest WLTP testing procedure.
-Go for a trim level above SE, or choose the heavier RX L, and this figure falls to 47.9mpg.
-We found 45mpg to be easily obtainable around town, but motorway journeys recorded a figure closer to 35mpg.
+Despite a large 3.5-litre V6 petrol engine in the hybrid RX 450h model, it has better fuel economy than you might expect, returning up to 35.7mpg, regardless of trim level.
+Choose the heavier RX L, and this figure falls slightly to 34.4mpg.
+We found in excess of 40mpg fairly easy to hit around town, dropping closer to the official figures on the motorway.
 That's still enough to beat many seven-seat diesel SUVs, though.

-Thanks to all RX models now being hybrid, they cost £130 a year in road tax.
-With a starting price in excess of £40,000, you'll also have to pay a surcharge of £310 in years two to six, bringing the total during this period to £440 a year.
+Thanks to all RX models now being hybrid, they qualify for discounted VED (tax).
+With a starting price in excess of £40,000 you will, however, have to pay a surcharge in years two to six.

 The latest Lexus 450h occupies insurance groups 41-42 out of 50.
 It's quite an expensive car to insure, then, but this reflects its power, the desirability of the Lexus badge and the high level of equipment on board.